angrycarrots/open-class-scheduler/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This software is provided "as is" and without any warranty of any kind.
+The author(s) make no representations or warranties, express or implied, regarding the accuracy, reliability, or suitability of this software for any particular purpose.
+Use of this software is at your own risk.

+In no event shall the author(s) be held liable for any claim, damages, or other liability (whether in an action of contract, tort, or otherwise) arising from, out of, or in connection with the software or its use.

+By using this software, you acknowledge and agree that you are solely responsible for any outcomes, issues, or consequences resulting from its use.

 ## 🙏 Acknowledgments